piobyte/flamingo/README.md

 ###Installation

 Use npm to install flamingo addons.
-Example: `npm install flamingo-s3` (Example addon available at [piobyte/flaminfo-s3](https://github.com/piobyte/flaminfo-s3)).
+Example: `npm install flamingo-s3 --save`.
 Modify the addon config by overwriting fields inside your `config.js`.

 The config loading order is as follows:

 1. load addon config
 2. merge addon config with flamingo config (flamingo `config.js` fields will overwrite addon fields)